mzhirko/noise2inverse/README.md

 python download_dataset.py
 ```
 This downloads the Large COVID-19 CT Slice Dataset and creates `./CT_dataset/` with processed images.
+In case of insufficient disk quota, download the dataset in https://www.kaggle.com/datasets/maedemaftouni/large-covid19-ct-slice-dataset/data.
+Unzip in the same directory and rename the folder to dataset/

 ## Running Experiments